What is the difference between N95 respirators, surgical/medical masks, and non-medical masks?

 Each type of mask is designed for a specific purpose:

 Respirators such as N95 masks protect the wearer against exposure to airborne particles and aerosols in the surrounding environment when fitted and worn correctly.
 They also help to block exhaled respiratory droplets.
-Respirator masks are regulated by the government and must meet specific test and manufacturing controls.
+Respirator masks are regulated by the government and must meet specific test and manufacturing control standards.
+The applicable standard codes should be marked on the packaging label and/or device.

 Non-medical masks (NMMs) limit the spread of respiratory droplets when the wearer breathes, talks, shouts, sings, sneezes, or coughs.
 They are most commonly used in the community and workplace along with other personal preventive practices (e.g., physical distancing, hand hygiene) to help prevent the spread of viruses.
 Non-medical masks are not regulated or tested; however, they do help to protect yourself and others from COVID-19 when they are well-constructed, well-fitted, and are properly worn, handled, and cared for.